- Normal precautions

 • reviewing your security measures regularly.

-Travellers to Nigeria should bear these factors in mind and pay careful attention to local news prior to travel to Nigeria.
+Travellers to Nigeria should bear these factors in mind and pay careful attention to local news prior to and during travel to/in Nigeria.

 We suggest you learn as much as you can about Nigeria before your trip from travel agents, tour operators and guide books.
 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.